MANAGEMENT AND ACCOUNTING WEB

 University of South Florida, Summer 2001

-In this article, Cooper and Kaplan discuss the pros and cons of integrating the activity-based cost system and the operational learning and control cost system to provide on-line, real-time information.
-They say that some real-time information will be beneficial, but some will also cause confusion and error, and deliver information that is much more inaccurate than what is currently being received by managers.
+Cooper and Kaplan discuss the pros and cons of integrating an activity-based cost system and an operational learning and control cost system to provide on-line, real-time information.
+They say that some real-time information will be beneficial, but some will also cause confusion and error, and deliver information that is much more inaccurate than the information currently being received by managers.
 They advocate that the two systems can only be partially integrated.

 Different Systems, Different Costs